Is it the high time that we accepted GM Foods (Genetically Modified)?

 There are a lot of things that the general population may not be aware of about GM even as much as they raise their voices to object to them.
 One most explicit fact is that the human population has rapidly grown and to feed it, alternative sources of foods have to be sought apart from the conventional methods of organic food production.
 The best alternative in such a case seems the embrace of genetically modified foods.

-If human don’t want to see the less disadvantaged groups of people in the society dying of hunger, then it is the high time that we appreciated the production of GM foods which has been criticized and banned in several countries around world.
-GM food help to contribute in the production of extra stocks of foods thus making available an additional output to normal production.
+If humans don’t want to see the less disadvantaged groups of people in the society dying of hunger, then it is the high time that we appreciated the production of GM foods which has been criticized and banned in several countries around the world.
+GM food help to contribute to the production of extra stocks of foods thus making available an additional output to normal production.
 The extra is essential to help feed a few scores of the human population — which could be millions — hence not a bad idea.

 This is not the only problem that GM foods could solve for the rising human population.
 There are others that we need to explore and they include:

 Typically, if we are realistic enough, it will mean that the production will be minimal and may not be adequate to cater for the whole human population.
-This is quiet pathetic.
+This is quite pathetic.
 There are some people who will be totally against foods which are subjected to pesticides control and will be reluctant to eat such foods.
-If the whole general population is like this, then it will be reality hard to provide the necessary food volume needed to feed them which pose many problems.
+If the whole general population is like this, then it will be very hard to provide the necessary food volume needed to feed them which pose many problems.
 However, GM foods are pest resistance and could provide the requisite solution to such problems.

 The emphasis of green energy has most influence from climatic changes which are leading to desertification and aridity in most parts of the world.
-Agricultural lands which were once arable and productive are turning arid and less or no food harvest is obtained on them without artificial water supply.
+Agricultural lands which were once arable and productive are turning arid and less or no food harvest is obtained on them without an artificial water supply.
 This is a burden to many livelihoods and families and thus the access to organic foods may not be within reach.

 Unless such people are ready to starve to death, they could accept GM foods which are drought resistance and could be optimally produced in arid areas.